AaronNZH/Boosting-Few-shot-3D-Point-Cloud-Segmentation-via-Query-Guided-Enhancement/README.md

     bash ./scripts/eval_attMPTI.sh

-Note that the above scripts are used for 1-way 1-shot on S3DIS (S0).
-You can modified the corresponding hyperparameters to conduct experiments on other settings.
+Note that the above scripts are used under 1-way 1-shot S<sup>0<sup/> setting on S3DIS.
+You can modify the corresponding hyperparameters to conduct experiments in other settings.